 As an OBGYN physician and professor in academic medicine, this is not a topic often discussed.
-To those in the general public experiencing it, it is even less discussed.
-However, when we don’t discuss topics like this, especially ones that affect the mental health and well-being of persons experiencing it, we risk never being able to offer healing to those who need it.
+To someone not in the medical field who is experiencing it, it is even less discussed.
+However, when we don’t discuss topics like this, especially ones that affect the ourmental health and well-being, we risk never being able to offer healing to those who need it.
 As Regina Townsend shared in her New York Times article, 'The Lasting Trauma of Infertility', infertility and infertility loss “can affect our physical and mental health in insidious — and sometimes enduring — ways.”

 I got married at 39.
 Then, after two years of infertility treatments, two months of bedrest during my pregnancy, and delivering my twins prematurely, I became a NICU mom to twins born emergently at 31 weeks.
 Much of that story is what led me to start the Babies After 35 website and community.
 During this time, I was working a full-time job and was promoted to Professor.
 It wasn’t until my twins were about 2.5 years old, that I realized I had some unresolved issues from the entire experience of trying to conceive, carrying twins, having a high risk pregnancy and then delivering them in a very unexpected manner.